CyberCookie/siegel/README.md

 __input.sassResources__ - path to styles files which will be included in every other styles file.
 (Usefull for variables / mixins).\
 __output__ - path to folder when output code will be stored.\
 __aliases__ - webpack compatible aliases.\
 __plugins__ - used to extend siegel webpack plugins or to add your own.
-There are 8 plugins that are used during the build: `compression`, `copy`, `sw`, `cssExtract`, `html`, `hot`, `clean` and `reactRefresh`.
+There are 8 plugins that are used during the build: `compression`, `copy`, `sw`, `cssExtract`, `cssOptimize`, `html`, `hot`, `clean` and `reactRefresh`.
 Each of them you may disable or extend with your own options that will be merged with existing ones.
 Some plugins like `compression` may have several instances (one for brotli and another one for gzip).
 This example describes how plugins can be configured:

 ```js
 plugins: {